Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 1. If you are a *[Gewerbetreibende](/guides/freiberufler-or-gewerbe)*, you must [get a *Gewerbeschein*](/guides/gewerbeschein).
 If you are a *[[Freiberufler]]* (according to [the Finanzamt's definition](/guides/freiberufler-or-gewerbe)), you don't need one.[^23]
 2. You must [register your business at the tax office](/guides/fragebogen-zur-steuerlichen-erfassung) (*[[Finanzamt]]*).
 This is how you get a tax number (*[[Steuernummer]]*), a VAT number (*[[Umsatzsteuernummer]]*), and an entry in the trade register (*[[Handelsregister]]*).
 3. Your website must follow the [German and European Union laws](/guides/website-compliance-germany).
-4. You can get [professional liability insurance](/guides/haftpflichtversicherung) (*Gewerbehaftpflichtversicherung* or **Berufshaftpflichtverischerung**) to protect yourself against lawsuits.
-You can also get disability insurance (*[Berufsunfähigkeitsversicherung](/glossary/Berufsunfaehigkeitsversicherung)*), in case you get injured and can't work.
+4. You can get [professional liability insurance](/guides/haftpflichtversicherung) (*Gewerbehaftpflichtversicherung* or *Berufshaftpflichtversicherung*) to protect yourself against lawsuits.
+You can also get disability insurance (*[[Berufsunfähigkeitsversicherung]]*), in case you get injured and can't work.

 **Related guides:**